Reduction type of smooth quartics: Introduction and main results

 \section{Introduction and main results}

 Let $K$ be a discrete valuation field with valuation $v$, valuation ring $\O$ and a uniformizer $\pi$.
 Let $k=\Oc/\langle \pi \rangle$ be the residue field of characteristic $p \geq 0$.
 When $F$ is an integral polynomial, \ie~with coefficients in $\O$, we denote by $\bar{F}$ its reduction modulo $\pi$.
 A smooth projective geometrically connected curve of genus $3$ is either a plane quartic or a hyperelliptic curve depending on whether the canonical divisor is very ample or not.
-Let $C/K$ be a {(smooth)} plane quartic. \begin{itemize} \item We say that $C$ \emph{has good (resp. good quartic, resp. good hyperelliptic) reduction} over $K$ if $C$ has a projective smooth model $\Cc$ over $\O$ (resp. whose special fiber is a smooth plane quartic, resp. a hyperelliptic curve). \item We say that $C$ \emph{has potentially good (resp. potentially good quartic reduction, resp. potentially good hyperelliptic reduction)} if for some finite separable extension $(K', v')$ of $(K, v)$, $C_{K'}/K'$ has good (resp. good quartic, resp. good hyperelliptic) reduction over $K'$. \item We say that $C$ \emph{has bad reduction} over $K$ if it does not have good reduction over $K$.
-We say that it \emph{has not potentially good reduction} if it has bad reduction over any finite separable extensions $(K', v')$ of $(K, v)$. \end{itemize} Note that the type of the potential reduction does not depend on the choice of $(K', v')$.
+Let $C/K$ be a smooth plane quartic. \begin{itemize} \item We say that $C$ \emph{has good (resp. good quartic, resp. good hyperelliptic) reduction} over $K$ if $C$ has a projective smooth model $\Cc$ over $\O$ (resp. whose special fiber is a smooth plane quartic, resp. a hyperelliptic curve). \item We say that $C$ \emph{has potentially good (resp. potentially good quartic, resp. potentially good hyperelliptic) reduction} if for some finite separable extension $(K', v')$ of $(K, v)$, $C_{K'}/K'$ has good (resp. good quartic, resp. good hyperelliptic) reduction over $K'$. \item We say that $C$ \emph{has bad reduction} over $K$ if it does not have good reduction over $K$. \end{itemize} Note that the type of the potential reduction does not depend on the choice of $(K', v')$ and is given by the type of reduction of the stable model of $C$ over some finite separable extension of $K$.
 Hence, in the following, the expression ``after a possible finite extension of $K$'', or \emph{potentially}, means that we are allowed to take a finite extension of $K$ and still call $K, \O, v, \pi$ the corresponding notions.
+Let us point out already here that when using the adjective (semi)-stable alone, we always mean in the Deligne-Mumford sense of (semi)-stability.
+Otherwise, while talking later about Geometric Invariant Theory (GIT) stability, we will always write \emph{GIT-(semi-)stable}.

 Given such a curve $C/K$, we want to determine the reduction type of $C$ among the above possibilities.
 In the first two cases, we also look for an explicit equation of the special fiber.
 In the first case, it will be again a smooth plane quartic over $k$, whereas in the second case it will be isomorphic over $\bar{k}$ to $y^2=f(x,z)$ where $f$ is a binary octic with no multiple roots.